 - 1. The amounts reported in column (e) represent annual performance-based awards under the Restricted Stock Plan.
 The amounts in this column reflect the aggregate grant date fair values of Restricted Stock Plan awards computed in accordance with applicable accounting guidance.
-The Restricted Stock Plan awards were based on achieving an ROE of approximately 14.3% (8.3% of base salary for 2012) and are subject to a two-year vesting schedule: one-third of the award vests after completion of our annual financial audit and one-third on each of the next two anniversaries of such initial vesting date, subject to continued employment with the Company.
+The Restricted Stock Plan awards were based on achieving a ROE of approximately 10.4% and are subject to a three-year vesting schedule: one-third of the award vests after completion of our annual financial audit and one-third on each of the next two anniversaries of such initial vesting date, subject to continued employment with the Company.
 Restricted Stock awarded under the Restricted Stock Plan is further subject to a two-year holding period and other restrictions on sale.
 See discussion above under the caption "Executive Compensation Components-Long-Term Incentive Compensation." - 2.
 The amounts reported in column (g) represent cash paid to the NEOs under VSE's performance bonus plan.
 This plan is discussed above under "Executive Compensation Components-Performance-Based Monetary Incentive Compensation." - 3.
-The amounts reported in column (i) represent 401(k) plan matching contributions allocated to each of the NEOs' accounts pursuant to VSE's Employee 401(k) Plan discussed above under "Executive Compensation Components-Other Compensation."
-Also reported in column (i) is the amount allocated to each NEO's account in the DSC Plan.
-See discussion above under "Executive Compensation Components-Deferred Supplemental Compensation."
+The amounts reported in column (i) represent 401(k) plan matching contributions allocated to each of the NEOs' accounts pursuant to VSE's Employee 401(k) Plan discussed above under "Executive Compensation Components-Other